types of spinal decompression surgery

 Types of Spinal Decompression Surgery

-If your condition warrants surgery, then you will want to consult with a board-certified spine surgeon.
+If your condition warrants spinal decompression surgeries, then you will want to consult with a board-certified spine surgeon.
 Your surgeon will conduct pre-surgical and diagnostic tests to help determine the best procedure for you.
 The primary goal of these surgeries is to relieve pressure on the affected spinal nerve.
 The most common decompression surgeries include:

 Laminectomy or Laminotomy